flythereddflagg/flythereddflagg.github.io/resume/docs/index.md

 *Intel Corporation, Chandler, AZ, USA | May 2022 - Present*

-- Tool and process owner for multiple acid cleaning and copper etch lithography tools
+- Wet tool and process owner in substrate packaging technology development front-end lithography
-- Directed processing, troubleshooting, maintenance, and qualification work on lithography tools
+- Directed processing, troubleshooting, maintenance, and qualification work on multiple acid clean, develop, and copper etch lithography tools
 - Implemented improved safety protocols and standard operating procedures for work with associated corrosive process chemistries
-- Conducted experimental studies to improve process control for copper etching
+- Conducted many experimental studies to improve process control for copper etching and qualify new materials for use in wet lithography chemistries
 - Increased yield by designing and implementing procedures for bench scale processing, which removed defects and improved consistency of processed material
+- Designed bespoke parts to aid in experimental processing at scale which made possible the safe and efficient processing of new materials and substrate package designs

 ### PhD Researcher